Condoms 101: Choosing the Perfect Condoms For You!

 These thin condoms are made out of sheep tissue.
 They are very durable and strong and don’t have any latex or plastic smell.
 Lambskin condoms are quite expensive, but they are very effective in preventing pregnancy.
 However, they break more often than latex ones and have large natural pores that may allow some STIs to pass through.

-Also, lambskin condoms do smell quite funky — not going to lie.
+(Also, a last field note from Cy: lambskin condoms do smell quite funky — not going to lie.)

 Conclusion: Let's Wrap It Up!